raceychan/lihil/README.md

 async def create_token(credentials: OAuthLoginForm) -> JWTAuth[UserProfile]:
     return UserProfile(user_id="user123")
 ```

+When you return `UserProfile` from `create_token` endpoint, it would automatically be serialized as a json web token.

 - **Message System Bulitin**: publish command/event anywhere in your app with both in-process and out-of-process event handlers.
 Optimized data structure for maximum efficiency, de/serialize millions events from external service within seconds.